instaclustr/terraform-provider-instaclustr/README.md

 ## Authentication

 This provider requires an API Key in order to provision Instaclustr resources.
 To create an API key, please log into the [Instaclustr Console](https://console.instaclustr.com) or signup for an account [here](https://console.instaclustr.com/user/signup) if you don't have one.
-Navigate to `Account` -> `API Keys` page, locate the `Provisioning` role and click `Generate Key`.
+Navigate to `Account Settings` -> `API Keys` page, locate the `Provisioning` role and click `Generate Key`.
 This username and API key combination should be placed into the provider configuration:

 ```
 provider "instaclustr" {
-    username = "<Your instaclustr username here>"
+    username= "<Your instaclustr username>"
-    api_key = "<Your provisioning API key here>"
+    api_key = var.api_key
 }
 ```

-If you wish to keep secrets in the ENV instead of stored in your terraform file use the following method:
+In order to keep the `api_key` variable secret in the ENV, instead of stored in your terraform file like the `username`, use the following method:

 In console export the desired variable: